 7. For women, you can brush in gentle circular motions around your chest... going around each pec separately in a circular motion.
 Keeping it PG... be careful as the skin around here is sensitive!
 Men: First, for the approximately 5% of readers that are male, thanks for being here!
 Love you!
 You can just brush straight toward your heart since you likely have nothing in the way like us ladies.

 8. Now, treat your hands just like your feet.
 Brush the palms starting at your fingertips and you can go all the way on the bottom side of your arm to your elbows or armpits.
 By now, you’ve got the idea.
 Long, sweeping motions.
 Then do the back of your hands, starting at your fingertips, and brush all the way over the tops of your arms up to your shoulders.

 9. Armpits, you just brush, GENTLY, down toward your heart.
-I recommend you are somewhat dry, but if you aren’t its ok.
+I recommend your underarms are mostly dry, but if not, its ok.
 You can wash the brush later like I mentioned above.
-Armpits are great detoxifies for the body, that’s why the smell so great.
+Armpits are great detoxifies for the body, that’s why they smell so great.
 They help get the dirt out!

 10. I do the back of my neck carefully, and generally don’t do the front much because the skin is very thin and sensitive.

 Total time doing this should be about 5 minutes... a little more or a little less.
 If you really want to feel great you can go up to 20 minutes.
 I also like to breathe deeply and make this a relaxing ritual.
 I remind myself I am doing something good for my body because it does so much for me.
 Yay body!

 Then I jump in the shower or bath when I’m done now that my pores are all open and ready to detox the junk out.
 This is one of those rituals that feels good and gets addictive... which I love because it turns into something I look forward to instead of seeming like a chore.

 Go give dry body brushing a try today!